EmpPowiUDE/NovalandGuide/docs/source/Election.rst

 The box is relatively positioned and horizontally and vertically centered.
 The skills are arranged using flexbox, so that they are evenly distributed across the available space.
+In this context, "skills" refers to the four political parties that are being represented in the diagram.

 The bar graphs are styled using the .graph selector.
 Each bar graph has an absolute positioning command and a percentage value that specifies the height of the bar.
 The bars also have a background color and a foreground color created by a linear gradient.